 Realtors debate the correlation between hot tubs and property values.
 This troubles some homeowners because the cost of a mid-range spa falls between $5,000 and $8,000.
+So, does a hot tub increase home value?

 But hot tubs do not come with the same concerns.